hokuda/jboss-log-tools/README.md

         --threshold <sec>, -t <sec>
                               Threshold of duration to be shown in second.
         --src-command, -s     Show src command duration.
-        --splunk              Use splunk to feed log.
+        --splunk              Use splunk to eat log.
         --local-file <file>, -f <file>
-                              Feed local log file.
-If neither --local-file and --splunk is not specified, teiid-query-duration feeds
+                              Eat local log file.
+If neither --local-file and --splunk is not specified, teiid-query-duration eats
                               log from stdin.